 - The “how,” “what happened,” “why,” and the interaction data collected by the virtual agent, which can present invaluable opportunities for process and usage improvement, will be more insightful if the way it’s gathered, parsed, and presented is consistent and common across the service ecosystem – increasing the effectiveness of self-service.

-Best of all, they become a familiar and always available 24x7 “point of help” to all employees that becomes even better over time.
+Best of all, intelligent chatbots become a familiar and always available 24×7 “point of help” to all employees which becomes even better over time.

 The time is right to focus on the role of virtual agents in improving your organization’s service experiences.
 Act now to identify the impact virtual agents will have on your organization.
 Start developing the foundation that will enhance business operations through better support for employees.
 Where improving employee productivity through intelligent chatbots will positively contribute your company’s top and bottom line.

 Wai is Founder, President and Chief Executive Officer of Serviceaide - a global provider of enterprise service management solutions.
 A serial entrepreneur, he has been in the high-tech industry for 36 years.
 Wai held executive leadership roles at BEA where he was the EVP and Global Chief Product Officer and at CA Technologies where he was the SVP and GM of the Unicenter brand, SVP and GM of WW Services, and SVP and GM of interBiz.
 Wai received his Master’s and Bachelor’s degrees in computer science focusing on AI and Systems Architecture from Columbia University in NY.